freon4dsl/Freon-documentation/docu-content/010_Documentation/030_Defining_an_Editor/050_Projections_for_Limited_Concepts/+page.md

 # Projections for Limited Concepts

 There are two controls for limited concepts.
 They differ, based on whether the property is a list or a single value.
-For single values the property can be displayed as a radio group, where all possible values of the limited concept are options.
+For single values, the property can be displayed as a radio group, where all possible values of the limited concept are options.
 When the property is a list of limited values, it can be displayed as a list of checkboxes.

 The example that is used in the documentation defines the limited concept `InsuranceTheme` as a simple enumeration.